 Popular Variations of Chicken Milanese

-- Chicken Parmesan: A comforting twist where the chicken is topped with marinara sauce and melted mozzarella cheese, served with pasta for a heartier meal.
+- Chicken Parmesan: Covered with marinara sauce and melted mozzarella, served with pasta.

 Nutritional Information